My novel 'A Lady Cyclist's Guide to Kashgar'

-Now I'm a wanderer, train-hopper, garden-snooper, hotel-dweller and all sorts of other things that involve avoiding having a full-time proper job.
+Now I'm a wanderer, train-hopper, hotel-dweller and all sorts of other things that involve avoiding having a full-time proper job.
 I live in a small, Sussex coastal town which is yet to be regenerated with my husband and two tiny children.
-I am often to be found in a beach hut, plane, garden or a desert eeking out words and hunting down ideas.
-I have a random, haphazard blog here, I occasionally tweet at @suzyjoinson and am currently working on my second novel which is set in the British Mandate era Palestine.
+I have a random, haphazard blog here, I occasionally tweet at @suzyjoinson and am currently working on my second novel which is partly set in the British Mandate era Palestine.

 Photograph by Simon Webb.